bfuster/vraptor-plugin-gaeofy/README.markdown

 ## VRaptorGAE filter

-Use the VRaptorGAE filter to enable /_ah/admin, /appstats and /remote_api URIs
+Use the VRaptorGAE filter to enable /_ah, /appstats and /remote_api URIs

 	<filter>
 		<filter-name>vraptor</filter-name>
 		<filter-class>br.com.caelum.vraptor.VRaptorGAE</filter-class>
 	</filter>

-## Using the DataStoreTemplate:
+## Using the DataStoreTemplate

-	Inject anywhere you want
+Inject DataStoreTemplate anywhere you want
 You can access Objectfy through ofy() and ofyAsync()

 	@Resource
 	public class SampleController {